angelhumano/big_data_technologies_class_project1/README.md

 - I collected 7,966,877 incidents.

-- The minimum requirement was to collect 100,000 rows, but I collected almost 8 million rows.
+- The minimum requirement was to extract 100,000 rows, but I extracted almost 8 million rows.

 <br>